Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

-# Azure Form Recognizer client library for Python
+# Azure Document Intelligence (previously Form Recognizer) client library for Python

-Azure Form Recognizer is a cloud service that uses machine learning to analyze text and structured data from your documents.
+Azure Document Intelligence (previously Form Recognizer) is a cloud service that uses machine learning to analyze text and structured data from your documents.
 It includes the following main features:

 - Layout - Extract content and structure (ex. words, selection marks, tables) from documents.
 - Document - Analyze key-value pairs in addition to general layout from documents.
-- Read - Read page information and detected languages from documents.
+- Read - Read page information from documents.
 - Prebuilt - Extract common field values from select document types (ex. receipts, invoices, business cards, ID documents, U.S. W-2 tax documents, among others) using prebuilt models.
 - Custom - Build custom models from your own data to extract tailored field values in addition to general layout from documents.
 - Classifiers - Build custom classification models that combine layout and language features to accurately detect and identify documents you process within your application.